 As for babies born at less than 32 weeks, they have an increased risk of neurodevelopment impairment; cognitive, the way they think; motor, the way they walk; emotional with [things such as] autism; and behavioral with attention deficit hyperactivity disorder (ADHD).

-Sometimes these things aren’t picked up until they are at school.
-And so, if you’re not able to follow them closely, you may miss an opportunity.
+Sometimes these things aren’t identified until they are in school.
+Therefore, if you’re not able to follow them closely, you may miss the opportunity to intervene sooner.

-For example, the Texas AAP is fighting to make sure that the State legislators are investing the money that we need for Early Childhood Intervention (ECI).
+For example, the AAP Texas Pediatric Society is fighting to make sure that the State legislators are allocating the funds that is needed for the Early Childhood Intervention (ECI) program.

 One thing about taking care of premature babies is that you have to understand that your work extends beyond the hospital.
-We have to get out into the community, not only to work on the social determinants of health but also for ECI; that’s a legislative issue.
+We have to get out into the community, to improve the social determinants of health for our patients.

 MNT: How do you talk to parents of premature babies?

 Dr. Guillory: When you speak to families, you must speak honestly.
-You must speak candidly with transparency.
-We really need to be open.
+You must speak candidly and with transparency.
+We really need to be open and listen.

 You can’t hide anything; you need to tell them what you know.
 Being culturally appropriate in our [communication] is important.
 So when I talk, I’m honest with them, I’m candid with them, I’m transparent with them.

-Here, where we have such a diverse population, it’s important for us to communicate.
-If we do not facilitate the best communication, [the families] are not going to understand us.
+Here, where we have such a diverse population, it’s important for us to keep the lines of communication open.
+If we do not facilitate clear communication, [the families] are not going to understand us.

-So, for example, if I have a Hispanic family, I may need to bring an interpreter with me.
-And we need a really good medical interpreter.
+So, for example, if I have a family that speaks a different language, we need a validated medical interpreter.
 I need someone who knows my terminology.

 I really depend on other members of the team that are specifically trained to help.
 We have to be careful what we’re saying and how it’s interpreted; it has to be culturally appropriate when we’re talking to our families.

-The other thing is that in a Family-Centered Care Unit as we have in Texas Children’s, it is important that the parents are part of the discussion.
+The other thing is that in a Family-Centered Care Unit as we have in Texas Children’s, it is important that the parents are part of the discussion and part of the team.

-So when we make rounds, they are our partners in this team.
-This is a team group, not me telling them what decision they’re going to make.
+So when we make rounds, they are our partners on the team.
+This is a team, where parents are shared decision makers about their child.

 We make very serious life and death decisions every day, but the parents have to be in on it as partners.
-The premature journey in the NICU; you have good days, and you have bad days.
+During the premature journey in the NICU, you will have good days, and you will have bad days and we walk by their side through both.

 When we are talking to parents, we need to be there, always available to them.
 We have to be available during good times to talk to them, but especially in bad times.
 We need to make sure that we’re answering their questions and updating them when a baby really gets very sick.